TROY571/AND1_App_project/README.md

 Functional Requirements:

-1.The app will provide weather forecast information.
-2.The app will change different wallpapers according to the current weather.
-3.The app will allow you to add, edit and delete notepad.
-4.The app will allow you to add monitoring cities manually.
+1.The app will provide weather forecast information.✓ 2.The app will change different wallpapers according to the current weather.✓ 3.The app will allow you to add, edit and delete notepad.✓ 4.The app will allow you to add monitoring cities manually.✓

 NonFunctional Requirements: